BirdeeHub/maximizer/README.md

 It maximizes the named window and when a screen change event occurs, it maximizes the window again.

-run it on its own or as a service.
+run it on its own or as a service, as long as it is ran the first time while the program is running for the initial maximization.

 use xprop to get the window name to provide.